Trafigura, Yara sign deal on clean ammonia for shipping fuel

-Global commodities trader Trafigura (TRAFGF.UL) and Norway's Yara (YAR.OL) said on Monday they had signed a memorandum of understanding (MoU) aiming to supply the marine industry with carbon emissions-free ammonia for fuel.
+OSLO (Reuters) -Global commodities trader Trafigura and Norway’s Yara said on Monday they had signed a memorandum of understanding (MoU) aiming to supply the marine industry with carbon emissions-free ammonia for fuel.

 Yara will supply Trafigura with clean ammonia and together the two firms will jointly conduct research and develop marine fuel infrastructure and market opportunities for both “green” and “blue” ammonia, they said.